neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/ContentModule.rst

 When an attribute is modified through the property panel, the following happens:

 .. figure:: Images/contentmodule/internal_structure_attribute_updates.png
+	:alt: How attributes are modified
+	:class: screenshot-detail

+	How attributes are modified

 WARNING: TODO: Document what happens when an *editable* is modified